Balmy645/ProLog-20121041/README.md

 # ProLog-20121041

-### All class tasks can be found on the "tarea" folder
+### The class assignments can be found on the "tarea" folder